TuringTechX/myapp/README.md

 ## **Project Structure**

-Aeonexus is organized into multiple feature modules, each focusing on a specific global challenge or functionality.
+Genesis is organized into multiple feature modules, each focusing on a specific global challenge or functionality.
 Below is the high-level structure of the project:

 ```
 Aeonexus/